The Myth: A business is worth only what someone will pay for it

 The first question raised by business owners looking to sell their business usually revolves around valuation: "What is my business worth?"

 And the most common answer they get is that a business is only worth what someone is willing to pay for it.

 Search Google for that text and you'll find thousands of results.
 Articles, blog posts and forum discussions are unanimous in their view that, when it comes to business valuation, beauty is in the eye of the beholder.

-These articles continue to explain that whatever the underlying assets, strengths, earnings or prospects of the business there may be financial formulae that can estimate value but, in reality, it's not till the business goes to market that its owners know what buyers will be willing to pay.
+These articles continue to explain that whatever the underlying assets, strengths, earnings or prospects of the business there may be financial formulae that can estimate value but, in reality, it's worth whatever buyers are willing to pay i.e. go to market and see what buyers offer you.

 Their conclusion: The buyer is the one who decides the worth of your business.

 There are two problems with this.
 The first is that, in real life, the buyer with the top bid often can't arrange the finance ... and has to pull out of the transaction.
 Yes, they offen talk big but realise their credit isn't as good as they thought it was and the bank's not willing to lend them the funds they figured they could borrow.

 So, at the very least, we need to modify the saying.
 Maybe, "a business is only worth what a buyer who has the means and will to complete on a purchase is willing to pay for it".

 But even that puts all the trump cards in buyers' hands.
 I say it's time for a rethink.
 To me...

 The business is not worth only what someone is willing to pay for it.